goraw-xd/GitLeak-Finder/README.md

     - Contributions, issues, and feature requests are welcome!
     - Please open an issue or submit a pull request.

----
-GitLeak Finder — Catch the leaks before the hackers do.
-Your repos, your history, your exposure — revealed.

----

 ## 🎯 Project Goal